 Yet I am also joyful in the thought of Wayne being free from all that now and with the Lord.
 I am joyful in the realization that I know the Lord was with me every step and will continue to be with me every step of the way the rest of my life.
-Yet I miss my husband even after six and a half years, so I ask that you will pray for me especially today on the anniversary of our marriage.
+Yet I miss my husband even after seven and a half years, so I ask that you will pray for me especially tomorrow on the anniversary of our marriage.

 So, you too can depend on Him, dear caregiver.
 He is your strength in your weakness.
 He is in control and will walk with you each step of your care-giving journey and throughout your entire life.
 He loves you and will be with you, dear caregiver.
 Because of my experiences as a caregiver, it is my passion to encourage you in these things as a caregiver.
 That is why I write this blog, and that is why I wrote my book.
 I care about you, dear caregiver.
 God bless you in all you do.